Nationals vs. Tigers Player Props Betting Odds

 |0

-Bet on player props for Riley Greene, Javier Báez or other Tigers players with DraftKings Sportsbook.
+Bet on player props for Riley Greene, Spencer Torkelson or other Tigers players with DraftKings Sportsbook.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.